astreum/whitepaper/README.md

 9. transactions hash
 10. validator

-The Receipt is the result from the application of a transaction to the Astreuos Account State.
+The Receipt is the result from the application of a transaction to the Astreum Account State.

 A receipt consists of the solar used and status of the transaction application procedure.